Jump to accessibility statement Skip to content

 • BSc Nursing (Top Up) – Sunderland Online: HNU303 Practice Based Evidence – Evidence-Based Practice

-I also provide dissertation supervision at both undergraduate and postgraduate levels for NRS303 Dissertation and HSSM75 Dissertation Project.
+I also provide dissertation supervision at both undergraduate and postgraduate levels for the NRS303 Research Proposal and HSSM75 Dissertation Project.

 Research interests for potential research students

-My research interests include different elements of both education and clinical research.
-These include aspects related to race and ethnicity, equality diversity and inclusion and intersectionality.
+My research interests include 'race' and ethnicity, equality diversity and inclusion and intersectionality.
 I am also interested in international nurse education, service improvement and innovation within healthcare, psychological trauma and interprofessional learning.

 Research